cole-wilson/bayan/README.md

 ## Example

-Below is an example of a program that learns to differentiate between cats and dogs.
+Below is an example of a program that learns to differentiate between pictures of cats and dogs.

-**It is assumed tat you have downloaded bayan.py in the same diectory as your program.**
+**It is assumed that you have downloaded bayan.py in the same diectory as your program.**

 ```python
 import bayan as b